-Watch our tone of voice.
-Teenagers can pick up on the slightest change in tone of voice.
+As parents, we need to watch our tone of voice.
+Teenagers can pick up on the slightest change in the tone of voice.
 Keep your tone of voice calm and loving.
 An angry, sarcastic tone will drive a teen away.
 When you keep your tone of voice calm, your teen will be more willing to listen.
 But, keep it short!
 You will lose your teen with long drawn out lectures.

 We often praise our children when they are little, but they still need praise when they are teenagers.
 Look for ways to praise your teenager.
 When my boys were teens they were involved in sports.
 I would watch for the little things they would do and give them praise for the things I saw.
 If they complimented a teammate, I would praise them for supporting their teammates.
 I would compliment them if I saw them helping to pick up sports gear and equipment without being asked.

 RELATED ARTICLE: Having to Choose Between Attending Church or Playing Sports